WHO WE ARE

 Place-Wise, Weather-Smart, Storm Surge Smart, Prep-Ready, and Water Safe!

 We ANALYZE: How is this flooding (or potential hazard) affecting ME and my family?
-How situationally vulnerable are we?
+In addition to Educational Vulnerability, how SITUATIONALLY vulnerable are we?

 We EXPECT that we’ll have to work hard.